pyvista/pyvista/doc/user-guide/simple.rst

     mesh.plot()

 You can also create the plotter to highly control the scene.
-First, instantiate a plotter such as :class:`pyvista.Plotter` or :class:`pyvistaqt.BackgroundPlotter`:

-The :class:`pyvista.Plotter` will create a rendering window that will pause the execution of the code after calling ``show``.
+First, instantiate a plotter using :class:`pyvista.Plotter`.
+The code block below creates rendering window that will pause the execution of the code after calling :func:`show() <pyvista.Plotter.show>`.

 .. testcode:: python